wayneparrott/rclnodejs_template/README.md

 ```
    npm install
 ```
-During the npm install process don't be alarmed by the compilation warnings that may be displayed as the rclnodejs module is installed.
+During the npm install process don't be alarmed by any compilation warnings that may be displayed as the rclnodejs module is installed.

 ### 5. Build
 If the ROS2 package you are building is not part of a ROS2 workspace then use the the npm scripts for building and installing your ROS2 package.
 If you are not sure if you are working in a ROS2 workspace then you are probably not and should do the following.
 From commandline: